-Cross-sections of ash concentrations on 16 May at 14 UTC (Fig. 6) reveal that ash tends to appear at all vertical levels from 300 the ground up to the top of the plume.
+Cross-sections of ash concentrations on 16 May at 14 UTC (Fig. 6) reveal that ash tends to appear at all vertical levels from the ground up to the top of the plume.
 The simulations using different a priori source terms show quite different cross sections in shape and concentration load.
-The simulations with the same a posteriori source term show a rather similar shape, with the highest values following an westward upward line.
+The simulations with the same a posteriori source term show a rather similar shape, with the highest values following an eastward upward line.
 However, they differ significantly in intensity.

-While all simulations show ash reaching the ground, the Marenco et al. (2011) airborne measurements, at the same time and in the same area, identified an ash layer only between 4 and 6 km, above United Kingdom, which corresponds to 5° W to 0° 305 longitude approximately in Fig. 6.
+While all simulations show ash reaching the ground, the Marenco et al. (2011) airborne measurements, at the same time and in the same area, identified an ash layer only between 4 and 6 km.
 This behaviour is also supported by cross sections shown in the supplementary material.

 The presence of ash at all levels can be due to the source term or due to the representation of vertical processes in the models, and it is possible to provide arguments to help disentangling the two.
-For most of the source terms, except the MOCAGE a priori one, ash is injected at all layers, and the umbrella-shaped source terms of MATCH and WRF-CHEM tend also to emit more ash in the upper levels (Fig. 1).
-Since the simulated ash by these models tend to extend largely along the vertical (Fig. 6),

-310 vertical parameterizations and processes including grid-scale vertical velocity, diffusion, aerosol sedimentation and/or vertical resolution should probably be improved.
-Consequently, from this study alone, it is not possible to conclude whether the a posteriori source term is too much diluted along the vertical or not.
+For most of the source terms, except the MOCAGE a priori one, ash is injected at all layers.
+Before 16 May at 14 UTC (Fig. 1), the WRF-Chem a priori source term also concentrates ash in the upper levels.
+Since MOCAGE and WRF-Chem ash tends to extend largely along the vertical (Fig. 6), vertical parameterizations and processes including grid-scale vertical velocity, diffusion, aerosol sedimentation and/or vertical resolution should probably be improved.
+However, from this study alone, it is not possible to conclude whether the a posteriori source term is too much diluted along the vertical or not.